tstillwell/planet-distance-visualizer/README.md

 # Planetary distance visualizer

-Simple model of our solar system built with javascript using Three.js
+Webapp model of our solar system built with javascript using Three.js

 Visualizes interplanetary space